-This way you will easily find the cheapest hostels in Málaga.
+This way you will easily find the cheapest hostels in Málaga and compare them by prices.
 You can then filter by ratings.

 Make sure you read carefully the ratings.
 We recommend reading the “extreme” comments of all the Malaga youth hostel, meaning the very best comments, and the worst comments.
 These reviews can give you quite a good insight on what to expect.

 Yet again, we recommend going with one of the above in the center.
 This way you will have an amazing time, and a clean and safe place to stay.